SO(4,1) Yang-Mills theory of quantum gravity: Introduction

+The benefit of this approach is that the Higgs mechanism remains unchallenged as the source of inertial mass in the Lagrangian while the spin and internal kinetic energy generate a gravitational mass equal to the inertial mass.

-With these definitions, this Yang-Mills theory, called {\em vortex gravity} because of the vortex particle interpretation that spin and oscillation implies, predicts N-body observations such as pertain to the Solar System and binary pulsars including radiation reaction, all with a finite polynomial, positive definite action that is renormalizable.
+With these definitions, this Yang-Mills theory predicts N-body observations such as pertain to the Solar System and binary pulsars including radiation reaction, all with a finite polynomial, positive definite action that is renormalizable.